exasol/exasol-testcontainers/doc/design.md

 ### Alternatives considered

 1. Using the `.dest` directory and access timestamps to check for synchronization.
 We dismissed this idea for two reasons.
 First, this variant is too tightly coupled with the current BucketFS implementation.
 Second, the layout of the `.dest` directory is very complex.

 2. Checking via HTTP `GET`.
 Unfortunately this variant is not reliable.

-### Decisions

-We decided to base the check on entries in the BucketFS log.
-A matching log entry detected _after_ an upload proves that the object is usable.
-The biggest downside of this approach is that the timestamps only have a resolution of a second.

-#### Validating BucketFS Object Synchronization via the BucktFS log
-`dsn~validating-bucketfs-object-synchronization-via-the-bucketfs-log~1`

-The `Bucket` uses the `LogPatternDetector` to check the BucketFS log for messages that confirm object synchronization.

-Covers:

-* `req~waiting-for-bucket-content-synchronization`

-Needs: impl, itest

-#### BucketFS Object Overwrite Throttle
-`dsn~bucketfs-object-overwrite-throttle~1`

-The `Bucket` delays subsequent uploads to the same path in a bucket so that the upload speed does not exceed the log entry resolution.

-Comment:

-The logs have a timestamp resolution of a second.
-That is why we delay a subsequent upload to the same path so that it starts after the next second.

-Covers:

-* `req~waiting-for-bucket-content-synchronization`

 Needs: impl, itest